supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex1_Connect_Services.md

 1. In the Configuration area select **Data connectors**.
 In the Data Connectors page, search for the **Azure Active Directory** connector and select it from the list.

-1. Select **Open connector page** on the connector information blade.
+1. Select the **Open connector page** on the connector information blade.

 1. Select the **Sign-in Logs** and **Audit Logs** options from the Configuration area, then select **Apply Changes**.